p-lr/TrekMe/Readme.md

 ### Visualize a recording in real time

 When you start a recording from the "GPX Record" option menu, the recording can be seen in real time on any map that covers your current area.
-It appears as a yellow route.
+It appears as an orange route.

 Even if you close TrekMe, you will find your live route the next time you open it, until you stop the recording.